 According to Taraborrelli, he believes Jackie could have not been with Jack if it wasn?t for his money and name.
 In a letter from Jackie to a confidante after her split, she wrote how she knew that Husted was the one, feeling the happiest she ever has.
-Their marriage was set for June, but in March, Jackie return the ring at their engagement party per her mother?s request after she was astonished to learn how much Huston was making.
+Their marriage was set for June, but in March, Jackie returned the ring at their engagement party per her mother?s request after she was astonished to learn how much Huston was making.

 So, could it be that Jackie married President John F. Kennedy due to her mother’s wishes?
 Well, ultimately that’s a question we might never have an answer to, but I will say that Jackie’s mother had a lot of influence on her daughters’ life choices.
-I mean, money and power was clearly present at the Kennedy?s household (or should I say white house).
+I mean, money and power were clearly present at the Kennedy?s household (or should I say white house).

 Of course, this isn’t to say she didn?t love J.F.K. any less.
-The duo were clearly in love, and are considered one of the greatest ‘couple goals’ in history.
+The duo was clearly in love, and are considered one of the greatest ?couple goals? in history.
 For now, no matter how many authors speculate on the real meaning of their relationship, Jackie Kennedy’s true intentions remain one of the greatest mysteries in American pop culture.

 This article was originally published on August 10, 2018.